ZachJHansen/anthem-p2p/README.md

 ## Overview

 `anthem-p2p` compares two ASP programs (written in the input language of [`clingo`](https://github.com/potassco/clingo)) and verifies that they are equivalent within the context of a "user guide."
 It accomplishes this by invoking the software verifcation tool [`anthem`](https://github.com/potassco/anthem).
 See this [`manuscript`](http://www.cs.utexas.edu/users/vl/papers/refactoring6.pdf) for details on the inner workings.
-You can also experiment in your browser at this link (w.i.p.).
+You can also experiment in your browser at this [`link`](https://ap2p.unomaha.edu/).

 ## Building